dextermiranda98-ui/CyberSec-Foundations-Portfolio/README.md

 Project Overview

-This project is a full-scale simulation of a corporate enterprise environment.
-It was designed to practice the CIA Triad (Confidentiality, Integrity, and Availability) by deploying a vulnerable network and defending it using industry-standard SIEM and XDR tools.
+This project is a full-scale simulation of a corporate enterprise environment designed to operationalize the CIA Triad (Confidentiality, Integrity, and Availability).
+The lab consists of deploying a multi-tier vulnerable corporate network, executing sophisticated attack vectors, and engineering detection/defense mechanisms using industry-standard SIEM and XDR ecosystems.

 💻 The Hardware Environment